 Discussion

-Species richness data contained a total 7525 records, which after removal of unidentified material left 6417 6227 species records at 276 plots which were verified to Ecological Sites.
+Species richness data contained a total of 7525 records, which after removal of unidentified material left 6417 6227 species records at 276 plots which were verified to Ecological Sites.
 30 Ecological Sites had more than two AIM plots located in them, and had β-diversity calculated for all plots 224 located in them.

-While the species within any one reference table in an Ecological Site Descriptions are noted to represent the dominant species across a gradient which stratifies the Ecological Site, such as elevation, many of our plots contained an adequate number of these species per functional group.
+While the species within any one reference table in an Ecological Site Description are noted to represent the dominant species across a gradient which stratifies the Ecological Site, such as elevation, many of our plots contained an adequate number of these species per functional group.
 In fact, when considering the richness data, which we suspect is a more apt dataset for comparing to the ESD taxa, many of our plots had the number of species expected in the reference table, for both the Forb and Shrub functional groups.
 For Shrubs it appears that the Ecological Sites which are meant to have the greatest number of shrub species do not reach these goals; and that perhaps only for these sites is the species representing the gradients of the Ecological Site utilized.
 Accordingly, it is unlikely that these tables represent variables collected in a consistent manner; regardless they offer clear insights.
 The number of grass species, in only a handful of plots, meets or exceeds the numbers of grass species noted present in reference conditions in all ESD’s.
 Anecdotally, grass species which appear to be missing from expanses of the field office include two species of Sporobolus (C. airoides, and C. cryptandrus), Koeleria macrantha, with noted declines in Hesperostipa comata in areas as well.

 The number of identified plant species varied widely by plot, from 2 - 54 (Med = 23), with a simple linear model indicating that elevation was a strong predictor.
 The number of plant species per ecological site varied mostly as a function of the number of plots which had been sampled per Ecological Site.
 This, alongside rarefaction curves, indicate that we do not yet have enough replicates per Ecological Site to identify their capacity to hold amounts of species.
 Currently, two Ecological sites with 29, 28 sampled plots contain 187, 201 unique identified species.
 Given the total number of plants observed on AIM plots (Section X.X), this constitute environments holding nearly a 1/3 of this α-diversity themselves.
 Estimates of β-diversity appear less influenced by the number of plots sampled and γ-diversity, or surprisingly elevation.
 The discord between elevation is surprising given that β-diversity was initially conceived to largely operate along elevation gradients, and oftentimes does.
 The mean beta diversity, that is the dissimilarity between plots varied from 0.54 - 0.88, with lower values indicating greater differences between plots; and where the Ecological site with the most dissimilar plots, on average, containing just over half (0.54) of the same species as each other.